nfiniity/carla/Util/Docker/README.md

 ```
 # Use full path to the input and output folders

 ./docker_tools.py --input /assets/to/import/path --output /output/path --packages PkgeName1,PkgeName2
 ```

+To prepare map assets for packaging, follow [this guide](https://carla.readthedocs.io/en/latest/tuto_M_manual_map_package/) (JSON file is optional).

+To prepare props assets for packaging, follow [this guide](https://carla.readthedocs.io/en/latest/tuto_A_add_props/) (JSON file is mandatory).

-The needed files and hierarchy to import assets is explained [here](https://carla.readthedocs.io/en/latest/export_import_dist/).
+The process of importing assets into a CARLA package is explained [here](https://carla.readthedocs.io/en/latest/tuto_A_create_standalone/#import-assets-into-a-carla-package).